open-guides/og-aws/README.md

 	-	🔹 Important or often overlooked tip
 	-	❗ Gotcha or warning (where risks or time or resource costs are significant)
 	-	🔸 Limitation or quirk (where it’s not quite so bad)
-	-	🐥 Relatively new or immature services
+	-	🐥 Relatively new (and perhaps immature) services or features
 	-	⏱ Performance discussions
 	-	⛓ Lock-in: Products or decisions that are likely to tie you to AWS in a new or significant way — that is, later moving to a non-AWS alternative would be costly in terms of engineering effort
 	-	🚪 Alternative non-AWS options